vvbauman/steel-image-classification/README.md

 This repo includes code and images for defect classification in steel parts.
 The goal of this work was to classify (and eventually get the bounding boxes for) surface defects in steel using machine learning methods and only 1 image from each defect class.
 1 image from each of the 5 defect classes in the [Severstal steel defect detection dataset](https://www.kaggle.com/c/severstal-steel-defect-detection) were used to generate the training and validation sets.
 The entire Severstal dataset was used as the test set with some images from non-defect class removed.
 There are images labelled as defect/non-defect to enable binary classification and there are images labelled as one of the 5 defect classes to enable multi-class classification.

 To use the data and scripts, I suggest cloning the repo to your computer or other cloud-based storage system.
 Any scripts that use directory strings will need to be modified.
+All code was tested using Python version 3.8.0 64-bit and Tensorflow version 2.7.0.

+If you have no intention of using the data or scripts and just want an idea of the thought process used throughout this work, see the steel-defect-detection-progess.ppt file.

 ## File descriptions
 ### Folders w/images